 UKRI mandates that all students funded in this programme take part in the Professional Internship for PhD Students (PIPS) scheme.
 This involves a three-month work experience placement that can be undertaken with any organisation in the public or privates’ sectors in the UK according to student interest and a suitable agreement with the host.
 The only stipulation is that the work must be in an area demonstrably unrelated to the student's research project.
 The timing of the internships has a degree of flexibility, taking place during the second or third year of the PhD, (months 18 to 36).

-The aims of the Professional Interships are to provide a funded opportunity for students to: develop new skill sets, gain work experience in the non-academic research sector; assess the non-research career environments in the public or private sectors, evaluate a wider range of career options and understand how the skills gained during the PhD can be utilised in other sectors.
+The aims of the Professional Internships are to provide a funded opportunity for students to: develop new skill sets, gain work experience in the non-academic research sector; assess the non-research career environments in the public or private sectors, evaluate a wider range of career options and understand how the skills gained during the PhD can be utilised in other sectors.
 Careers and programme administrative staff support all UKFS-CDT programme students in arranging their PIPS placement.

 Cohort Building and Networking